Krinhj/Krinhj/README.md

 # Welcome!
 I'm Ronnie 👨‍💻

-Computer Science graduate with a focus on building impactful applications and making everything I work on better than I found it.
+I'm a Full Stack Developer with a focus on building impactful applications and making everything I work on better than I found it.

 ## 🚀 About Me